-Mrs. Louise Agyeman-Barning said it is part of efforts to make the lives of our mothers and mothers-to-be better.
+Mrs. Agyeman-Barning said it is part of efforts to make the lives of our mothers and mothers-to-be better.

 According to the grooming expert, a well-dressed individual will make a far better impression to a client than a sloppily dressed one.